-The Company adopted an amended and restated memorandum and articles of association (the "Amended and Restated M&A") on 21 February 2017 and the Amended and Restated M&A took effect on the date on which the Shares are listed on GEM.
+The Company adopted an amended and restated memorandum and articles of association (the "M&A") on 21 February 2017 and the amended and restated M&A took effect on the date on which the Shares are listed on GEM.
+There was no change on the M&A of the company during the year ended 30 April 2019.